KipCollo/Java-Revision/java/7.lambda&functional-interface/Readme.md

 ## Characteristics

-1. Lambda Expressions an take any no. of parameters.
+1. Lambda Expressions can take any no. of parameters.
 2. If multiple parameters are present then it shuld be separated with comma.
 3. If only one parameter is present then paranthesis are optional.
 4. Type Inference- We do not need to pass data type in parameters,based on context compiler can detect the type automatically.